Animeshz/site/content/journal/2023/July.md

 With this, I've recently started to share my knowledge, in various forms, this small page of [bash tips](https://www.reddit.com/r/linux/comments/14vppt0/some_quick_bash_tips_thought_good_for_share) just got boomed on r/linux, with over 500 upvotes within the first 24 hrs, to my juniors as a member of Axios (our college's technical club) which I'm planning to post in public as well in the coming future gradually.

+## Back to college

+With eye checkup, and purchasing a formal dress, all the holidays are over now, we transitioned to 3rd year, and intern-season have started before travel.
+Started doing some DSA problems.

+Amazing incident happened, 2 hours before flight got the mail that flight cancelled xD.
+Alternative flight got booked right away while I was on phone, somehow with refreshes post 10 mins, I got an intersection RPR->IDR->LKO, where delayed flight of RPR->IDR (that was supposed to be at 10:30AM but went 2:00PM) matched up with IDR->LKO flight at 5:30PM.
+Somehow I reached the college in time.

+Rebuilt [resume](https://drive.google.com/file/d/1qY7w-1OMlAGQWaHG3yvSEVZQaik1mS7y/view?usp=drive_link) again, in latex standard format.

+Curated more nix resources.

+## Started a Nix RFC

+[[RFC 0157] More granular control over the system](https://github.com/NixOS/rfcs/pull/157).

+Proposing reduction of abstraction and transparency.

+So far, only this much has happened till now, most of the days went with blockings such as rainy day and travel.
+Hoping for more productive next month.